FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

 Renormalizes the wheel speeds if any individual speed is above the specified maximum.
 Sometimes, after inverse kinematics, the requested speed from one or more modules may be above the max attainable speed for the driving motor on that module.
 To fix this issue, one can reduce all the wheel speeds to make sure that all requested module speeds are at-or-below the absolute threshold, while maintaining the ratio of speeds between modules.

 ### 6. Apply New States
-Applies the module speed and angle to each of the modules.
+Now that the desired wheel speed and angle has been computed for each wheel it is sent to the respective module.

 ### 7. Optimize Wheel Speeds
 This minimizes the change in heading the desired swerve module state would require by potentially reversing the direction the wheel spins.
 If this is used with the PIDController class's continuous input functionality, the furthest a wheel will ever rotate is 90 degrees.

 ### 8. Apply Power
 To apply power to the motors a Closed Loop PID controller is used.
+For the drive motor the PID loop will measure the speed of the wheel.
+The angle motor will move the wheel to the required angle using the CANcoder as its measurement device.

-Closed Loop PID control can be done in the user program or within the controllers of the *Falcon500* motors.
+The Closed Loop PID control can be done in the user program or within the controllers of the *Falcon500* motors.

 ![Control Modes](../images/FRCroboRIO/FRCroboRIO.011.jpeg)